Shomrim (neighborhood watch group): Police relations and controversy

 In Brooklyn, Shomrim has been accused of withholding information about suspected local child molesters.
 One BSSP member acknowledged to the press that they maintain a file of suspected local child molesters, and some believe that this file includes the suspects' photos and the make, model and license-plate number of their cars.
 But Shomrim does not share this information with police due to the Torah prohibition against mesirah (informing on a fellow Jew to the non-Jewish authorities).
 However, another high-ranking member claims that the other member was misquoted, and that the list that BSSP maintains is culled from the New York Sex Offender Registry.
 Members of the Williamsburg Shomrim always consult a rabbi before involving police in a crime committed by one Jew against another.

-Shomrim and Shmira have on many occasions received awards and commendations from the police for their work.
+Although Shomrim and Shmira have on many occasions received awards and commendations from the police for their work, some Shomrim members in the United States have been accused of assaults and misdemeanors against people from outside their community.

 The founding of Shomrim organizations in North West London and Stamford Hill in 2008 initially met with disapproval by the Metropolitan Police, which questioned the existence of a community patrol working in tandem with trained police officers and claimed they were endangering themselves.
 In 2009, a new borough commander in Hackney Chief Superintendent Steve Bending consulted with the NYPD to draw up a list of expectations for the volunteer patrol.
 The Stamford Hill Shomrim and the North West London Shomrim agreed to have its members undergo background checks and sign a code of conduct, and pledged to implement disciplinary measures for members who "act inappropriately".
 Today the Hackney borough commander commends Shomrim in its role as "evidence-gathers" and support for police activities.
 They have received public praise from the higher ranks, including a formal commendation award from the local Metropolitan Police Borough Commander.

 Stamford Hill Shomrim members receive ongoing training from the Police at Stoke Newington Police Station, and are kept updated about new, targeted police operations in the area.

 Funding

-Shomrim and Shmira organizations receive voluntary donations mostly from members of the Orthodox Jewish Community they serve.
+Shomrim and Shmira organizations receive voluntary donations mostly from members of the Orthodox Jewish community they serve.

 Both Shmira and Shomrim groups have been successful at securing taxpayer funding in member earmarks for their operations, allowing them to buy sophisticated equipment.
 Commentators cite the groups' effectiveness and also their political clout as a voting bloc that follows rabbis' direction.